 As a copy-editor, I enjoy scrutinising the detail of an author’s writing, but my real interest lies in developmental editing; this is the stage of editing where the bigger picture is examined and the story is knocked into shape.
 Working with an author to achieve this is enormously rewarding.

-I’m an Intermediate member of the Society for Editors and Proofreaders and I trained with them, and with the Publishing Training Centre, before launching my editorial career.
+I’m an Intermediate member of the Chartered Institute of Editors and Proofreaders and I trained with them, and with the Publishing Training Centre, before launching my editorial career.
 Over the years, I’ve gained experience in a variety of fiction genres and non-fiction subjects, ranging from erotica to self-help books on photography, and everything in between.

 Away from my desk, I’m likely to be reading, getting stuck in with my local theatre group, or running Shakespeare workshops at a nearby primary school.

 I studied English and Creative Writing at university with the aim of becoming an author.
 Having graduated I wanted to work in publishing as well, but without moving to London.
-After hopping between temp jobs, I discovered freelancing and the Society for Editors and Proofreaders.
+After hopping between temp jobs, I discovered freelancing and the Chartered Institute of Editors and Proofreaders.
 I set up my editing business in 2017 after completing some training and gaining experience with a publisher, and I signed with a literary agent in 2018.

 I think being an editor and a writer complement one another perfectly.
 I love helping authors to develop and polish their work, and I can empathise with their struggles too.
 I provide developmental feedback as well as copy-editing and proofreading services.
 I work on a wide range of genre fiction, although I love fantasy, and I’m particularly experienced with fiction for YA and middle-grade readers.
 I’ve also recently been dipping into non-fiction, having become a Betterwrite Associate Editor.